What penalties apply to Enablers of Tax Avoidance? When do they apply? Who is an enabler?

 Defeated tax avoidance arrangements

-- An arrangement will be defeated either:
+- An arrangement will be defeated if:

 - In the absence of such a decision, when there is agreement between the taxpayer and HMRC that their arrangements do not work, e.g. reaching a settlement with HMRC.

-- Whether an arrangement is an avoidance arrangement will be based on the General Anti-Abuse Rule (GAAR) double reasonableness test rather than being linked to schemes notifiable under DOTAS or defeated by a Targeted Anti-avoidance Rule (TAAR).
+- Whether an arrangement is an avoidance arrangement will be based on the General Anti-Abuse Rule (GAAR) double reasonableness test rather than being linked to schemes notifiable under DOTAS or defeated by a Targeted Anti-Avoidance Rule (TAAR).

 Penalties for enablers of offshore evasion